nfstream/nfstream.github.io/docs/installation.md

 ## Build From Source Code

-If you want to build nfstream from sources on your local machine:
+If you want to build NFStream from sources on your local machine:

 ### Linux Instructions